 Different needs, same platform.

 Create a classroom.
-Assign modules or the full course.
+Add students.
 See who's completed what.
 Read student reflections and provide feedback.
 All from one dashboard.

 Teacher overview →Watch short video lessons.
 Complete activities that build real skills.
 Track your progress.
 Learn to use AI in ways that help you succeed responsibly.